Discover the URL for your organization

 Organization information is stored in the

-Instance entity of the Discovery Service.
-To see the kind of information contained in that entity, send an HTTP GET request to the service for one of your instances.
+Instance table of the Discovery Service.
+To see the kind of information contained in that table, send an HTTP GET request to the service for one of your instances.

 In the above example, the global Discovery Service is used to obtain the organization information of the instance with a unique name of "myorg".
 More details about this request is provided later in this topic.

 Scope of the returned information